This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What does the word diet mean ?

 A diet is the amount of food that you provide to your body.
-This defines your nutritional behavior, that is, it is a set of nutrients that the body absorbs after the habitual consumption of food.
+This defines your nutritional behavior, that is, it is a set of nutrients that the body absorbs after habitual food consumption.

-Diet is a habit and a way of life.
+Diet is a habit and a way of living.
 And it should not translate into restriction or cutting of any food group.

 The ideal is to achieve a caloric balance, increase the consumption of fruits, vegetables, legumes, whole grains and *good fats*, reduce the intake of free sugars and reduce the consumption of salt (sodium), whatever its source, and guarantee that the salt consumed is iodized.